MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2017-03-25-evil-genius.markdown

 AG: You have this most recent album.
 Can you tell us about it and what you're working on now?
 {: .interviewer }

 Max: Yeah, the most recent album came out at the end of 2015 called *Bitter Human*.
-It was released on a three-year-old Los Angeles-based record label called [Orenda Records&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](http://orendarecords.com), which fosters this type of thing.
+It was released on a three-year-old Los Angeles-based record label called [Orenda Records&nbsp;<i class="non-mwm far fa-external-link-square" aria-hidden="true"></i>](http://orendarecords.com), which fosters this type of thing.
 Los Angeles artists, a lot of jazz fusiony stuff, a lot of experimental stuff, and all mostly friends of our.
 Well, all friends of ours.
 Not most.
 [Laughter.]
 Sorry.
 {: .interviewee }

 Yeah, so we put it out on that.
 That stuff is kind of a compendium of tunes that we've written leading up in the band.
 Not necessarily written specifically for the band.
 Like Stefan said, there's three pieces he wrote on that.
 I think I wrote seven pieces on that.
 And they're from different stretches, from different periods in my compositional thing.
 But, we just recorded another album last year at the end of another tour and we're working on mixing all that now.
 That stuff is all specifically written for this band.